The therapists listed below offer both in-person and telehealth (video) psychotherapy at Positive Change Counseling Center

 Virginia "Ginny" Zarinebaf, LPCC

-Ginny (pronouns are she/her/ hers) is an Associate Professional Clinical Counselor.
+Ginny (pronouns are she/her/ hers) is a Licensed Professional Clinical Counselor.
 Ginny believes that therapy should be with a calm, caring and compassionate person who can help you achieve your therapeutic goals at a pace where you feel growth and positive change.
 She strives to connect the body and mind to help create a sense of wellbeing.
 Ginny will offer a safe space to feel, explore and grow.
 With over 12 years of experience working with families, children and teens as a therapist in the community, she will provide you with the tools and strategies to recover, reclaim and learn to ground yourself in all areas of your life.

 Ginny's therapeutic work incorporates various evidence-based psychotherapy practices such as Cognitive Behavioral Therapy (CBT), Trauma-Informed Practices, Attachment Theory, Solution-Focused Therapy, and Somatic Models; all with an emphasis on a mindfulness approach.
 Ginny has experience working with depression, anxiety, PTSD, Behavior Modification, Family Therapy and Positive Parenting Skills.
 Ginny's empathic nature allows her to express: "I understand that life can be hard".